horsada/Horsada_Portfolio/README.md

 # Project 2: [C -> MIPS assembly Compiler](https://github.com/horsada/Morningism)
 - Implemented using Flex/Yacc for lexing and parsing, then traversing the AST is done using C++.
 - Input = C-- file, Output = MIPS assembly.
+- Note: This project does not have an official PDF report; the details can be found in the **readme.md** file.

 # Project 3: [FPGA-based Ping Pong game](https://github.com/horsada/InfoProcessing2020)
 - FPGA hardware and software programming done using Quartus Prime and Eclipse.